-The key components in determining the level of E/M service are:
+The key components in determining the level of these types of E/M services are:

-• The history,
+- The history,

-- The examination, and - Decision making.
+- The examination, and

+- Medical decision making.

 Note: Office visits that consist predominately (more than 50 percent of the visit) of counseling and/or coordination of care activities are the exception.
 For these visits, time is the key or controlling factor for selecting the level of evaluation and management service.
 If the level of service is reported based on counseling and/or coordination of care, the chart note must have the total length of the visit documented, as well as what portion of the time was spent performing covered counseling and/or coordinating care activities.
 The chart note must also describe the counseling and/or the activities to coordinate care.
 CPT® defines counseling as a discussion with a patient and/or family concerning one or more of the following areas: